Jammed disks of two sizes in a channel: segregation driven by steric forces: Configurational statistics

 \section{Configurational statistics}

-The mathematical structure of the analysis of statistically interacting particles adapted to the configurational statistics of jammed disks was developed in Refs.~\cite{janac1, janac2, janac3}.
+The mathematical structure of the analysis of statistically interacting particles adapted to the configurational statistics of jammed disks was developed in Refs.~\cite{Wu94, Isak94} for thermal systems and in Refs.~\cite{janac1, janac2, janac3} for configurational statistics.
 Here we build on these advances for the analysis of macroscopic systems in the present context.
 The thermodynamic limit at the most fundamental level concerns the capacity constants and affects primarily the average particle content of jammed macrostates:

 Two quantities of interest, expressed as functions of particle content, are the excess volume and the configurational entropy:

 The mathematical analysis relies on the invertibility of the (generally asymmetric) matrix,